bosonprotocol/interface/docs/seller-side/widgets/the-redemption-widget.md

 With the release of the Boson Redemption Widget Sellers can now offer redemption of their rNFTs on their own domains.

-Sellers can chose to sell their rNFTs everywhere in the metaverse, in game, on NFT marketplaces, or from the Boson dApp whilst bringing users back to their own domain to redeem their NFTs.
+Sellers can choose to sell their rNFTs everywhere in the metaverse, in game, on NFT marketplaces, or from the Boson dApp whilst bringing users back to their own domain to redeem their NFTs.

 The Boson Redemption Widget allows Sellers to simply embed, via a few lines of code, redemption functionality of their rNFTs into an existing website.